MaterializeInc/materialize/doc/developer/guide-changes.md

 In a similar vein, if code review reveals that a PR needs to be scrapped entirely, close the PR rather than leaving it open.
 Even if the PR should serve useful example of an approach that didn't pan out, it can serve in that role while closed.
-Consider linking it an the associated issue for posterity, if applicable.
+Consider linking it and the associated issue for posterity, if applicable.

 #### Merge skew